Best Things to Do in Palm Springs!

 Where to Lay Out, Golf, & Brunch

-- LAY OUT: Chances are, your hotel will have an amazing pool (most in Palm Springs do) ~ but here’s a quick run-down: the Ace Hotel, Saguaro, & Arrive are all known for hosting a “younger” crowd with lively pool scenes.
-The rooftop pool at Kimpton’s Rowan Hotel is a refined new place to lay out, with “next-to-the-mountain” views & a rooftop bar to grab drinks at.
-Margaritaville’s (formerly the Riviera) lovely pool area is perfect for visiting bachelorette parties, while the Parker Palm Springs pool is a great place to spot potential celebrities in Palm Springs ~ with its ultra-exclusive vibe.
-More “adult” pools can be found at the Del Marcos, Korakia Pensione, Casa Cody, & Movie Colony hotels.
+• LAY OUT: Chances are, your hotel will have an amazing pool (most in Palm Springs do) ~ but here’s a quick run-down: the Ace Hotel, The Saguaro, & ARRIVE are all known for having a “younger” crowd with lively pool scenes.
+The rooftop pool at Kimpton’s Rowan Hotel is a refined new place to lay out, with “next-to-the-mountain” views & a rooftop bar.
+The Riviera Resort has a lovely pool area that’s perfect for laying out, while the Parker Palm Springs pool is a great place to spot celebrities ~ with its ultra-exclusive vibe.

-And moving out of Palm Springs, the La Quinta Resort & Spa is my favorite pool laying-out hotel in the desert ~ they have 35+ pools spread over their property, so you’re always guaranteed to find quieter ones.
-The same goes at the Miramonte Resort & Spa (now Tommy Bahama’s), which has a very relaxing vibe (great for girl’s getaways).
-And the Renaissance Esmeralda has a HUGE pool area, great for both families & those simply wanting to lay out.
+And moving out of Palm Springs, the La Quinta Resort & Spa is my favorite “laying-out at the pool” hotel in the desert ~ they have 35+ pools spread around their property, so you can always find a quieter one.
+The Renaissance Esmeralda has a HUGE pool area, great for families & also those who simply want to lay out.

 For a full run-down of the best Palm Springs hotel pools, read this article.